-The three lane Managed Motorway will include an Intelligent Transport System, with variable speed limits and a Lane Use Management system.
+The three lane Managed Motorway includes LED lighting and an Intelligent Transport System, with variable speed limits and a Lane Use Management system.

-The South Eastern Freeway is the most direct corridor between Adelaide and Melbourne, as well as providing a vital link in moving freight between eastern and central Australia.
+The South Eastern Freeway is the most direct corridor between Adelaide and Melbourne providing a vital link in moving freight between eastern and central Australia.

 The project supported approximately 35 full-time equivalent jobs over the life of the project and was jointly funded by the Australian and South Australian Governments.